dimbleby/mio-extras/README.md

 This repository is forked from [`mio-more`](https://github.com/carllerche/mio-more), which is unmaintained.

+This library is not compatible with mio 0.7.
+However, there's a similar project named [`mio-misc`](https://github.com/onurzdg/mio-misc) that works with mio 0.7.

 I don't intend to do very much with this except for routine maintenance - bug fixes, updating dependencies, and suchlike.